 Miti is very passionate about pelvic health and helping women and men improve their quality of life by educating them and providing tools to help empower them to achieve their goals.

-Outside of work, Miti enjoys volunteering and participating in various global outreach programs by Dr Patch Adams M.D of Gesundheit Institute, USA.
-(Clown therapy has broadened my outlook to learn from play how to care and enhanced my professional ability to care without being in a medical model).
-Miti is currently learning to fly and pursue a private pilots licence.
+Outside of work, Miti enjoys volunteering and participating in various global outreach programs by Dr. Patch Adams M.D of Gesundheit Institute, USA.
+Clown therapy has broadened her outlook to learn from play how to care and enhanced her professional abilities to care without being in a medical model.
+Miti is currently learning to fly and pursuing a private pilots license.